 Area 1 has released research indicating that Russia’s GRU in November of 2019 began a phishing campaign against the Ukrainian energy company Burisma Holdings.
 The goal was to obtain email credentials from Burisma, its subsidiaries, and its partners.
 Burisma is the company whose connections to former US Vice President Biden’s son, Hunter Biden, were at the center of the impeachment inquiry directed at US President Trump, who wanted a Ukrainian investigation of those connections.
 Phishing is a common method of attack, and as the New York Times and Wall Street Journal point out, it’s how Fancy Bear (the GRU) accessed Democratic Party accounts in 2016.

-Today's issue includes events affecting China, Iran, Israel, Lebanon, New Zealand, Russia, Taiwan, Ukraine, United Kingdom, United States and Yemen
+Today's issue includes events affecting China, Iran, Israel, Lebanon, New Zealand, Russia, Taiwan, Ukraine, United Kingdom, United States, and and Yemen.

 Bring your own context.